AlexLabram/Bonsai/BonsaiCheap.md

 + Identify most critical areas for course
 + Discuss course date (best for repotting / pruning?), length, attendance, budgets, prep (tree availability), etc with Oli
 + Flesh out into training deck/notes + presenter's notes
++ Questions for Mark d'Cruz:
+	- I have the vague sense that micronutrient fertilisation keeps the tree functioning whilst NPK lets it put on bulk.
+Is this correct?

 ## Intro to bonsai (on the cheap)